Kiingy/MuteWoWSounds/README.md

 ![NPCSounds](/instructions/images/npcsounds.png)

 All the sounds this mount uses are listed here.
-Click on any.

-The wowhead URL will be:

-https://www.wowhead.com/sound=XXX : where 'XXX 'is the SoundKitID.

-These are the IDs you'll need.
-Go back to the NPC page and keep it open.

 Next go to where you extracted the tool and open the SoundTargets folder.
 In here create and open a new text file, it can be named anything you want.